NandiniGoswami08/Hospital-Emergency-Hub-Power-BI-Project/README.md

 ## Requirement gathering
 ### KPI Requirements
-• Number of Patients
+• Number of Patients:

 1 Major the total number of patients visiting the Emergency hub daily.

 2 Display a daily trend using and areas sparkline to understand pattern overtime, such a peak days or seasonal trends.

-•Average Wait Time
+•Average Wait Time:

 1 Calculate the average time patients wait before attended to buy a medical professional.

 2 Use and areas sparkline to show day fluctuations and identify days with higher wait time that may require operational adjustment.

-•Patient Satisfaction Score
+•Patient Satisfaction Score:

 1 Analyze the average satisfaction score of patients on a daily basis to evaluate the quality of a service provided

 2 Present a daily trend using an areas sparkline to identify dips in a satisfaction and correlate them with operational challenges or a peak time.

-•Number of Patient Referred
+•Number of Patient Referred:

 1 Count the number of patients referred to specific department from the Emergency hub each day.